Skip to main content

 by July 23, 2020No Comments

 A superhuman effort.
 Literally.
-Because Jim is not human.
-It is a robot.
+Because Jim isn't human.
+He's a robot.

 In January 2017, a client agent named Jim set a world record for paying a claim on behalf of insurance start-up Lemonade.
 It took Jim just three seconds to cross-refer the complaint with the customer's policy, run anti-fraud algorithms, and send wiring instructions to the bank.

 A superhuman effort.
 Literally.
-Because Jim is not human.
-It is a robot.
+Because Jim isn't human.
+He's a robot.

-Jim is part of an army of AI-powered conversational programs that are changing the way people interact with financial services firms.
-Other companies that have launched robots include Mastercard, Wells Fargo, Capital One, and many more.
+Jim is part of an army of AI-powered conversational programs that are changing the way people interact with financial services companies.
+Other companies that have launched bots include Mastercard, Wells Fargo, Capital One, and many others.

 Chat bots have emerged out of dissatisfaction with how customers find answers to important questions.
 Historically, consumers had three basic options: visiting a physical location; call an agent; browse a website / app.

-None is ideal.
-Conversational robots offer an interesting alternative.
-In theory, they promise the best of human experience (natural conversation) and also the best of digital (instant and convenient).
+No one is ideal.
+Conversational bots offer an interesting alternative.
+In theory, they promise the best of the human experience (natural conversation) and also the best of digital (instant and convenient).

-Facebook probably kicked off the mobile AI era when it gave brands the ability to create bots for Facebook Messenger in 2015.
+Facebook arguably kicked off the mobile AI era when it gave brands the ability to build bots for Facebook Messenger in 2015.
 There are now tens of thousands on the platform.

-In fact, bot messaging is now a growing chunk of an enterprise SMS space worth $ 17 billion in 2016 and $ 58.75 billion expected by 2020 (according to mobileSquared).
-The emergence of a next-generation form of SMS called RCS - which offers many advanced features - should accelerate this process.
+Indeed, bot messaging is now a growing segment of the enterprise SMS space, valued at $17 billion in 2016 and projected to reach $58.75 billion by 2020 (according to mobileSquared).
+The emergence of a next-generation form of SMS called RCS—which offers many advanced features—is expected to accelerate this process.

 To date, companies are very interested in robots.
 Ovum's 2017 corporate messaging survey found:

-• Organizations 25% are already using bots to interact with customers.
+• 25% of organizations already use bots to interact with customers.

 • The 92% of organizations that use bots do so to automate customer-facing functions.